Location Trends Report: Connected life in 2018 and beyond

 That personal data includes physiological and behavioral traits made available by the increasing number of IoT products and services that individuals use every day.
 Consumer devices from headphones to toothbrushes, wearable tech like health trackers, smartphones, applications and services; all of these solutions capture data about individuals.

-With the growing availability of this personal data, new services and solutions begin to form a subtle, always aware ecosystem, which fine-tunes and tailors content and services to each and every individual, in real time.
+With the growing availability of this personal data, new services and solutions begin to form a subtle, always-aware ecosystem, which fine-tunes and tailors content and services to each and every individual, in real-time.

 Robots and humans

-While the always-on ecosystem is largely unseen, digital driven constructs like drones and robots are highly visible.
-Those AI driven devices are becoming more collaborative, and more commonly seen in the world around us.
+While the always-on ecosystem is largely unseen, digital-driven constructs like drones and robots are highly visible.
+Those AI-driven devices are becoming more collaborative, and more commonly seen in the world around us.

 To ensure a smooth interaction between humans and machines, a paradigm for interaction has to be created.
 That paradigm will drive how comfortable individuals feel using robotic services, and in turn, will drive favor in how consumers choose which services they subscribe to.
-Imagine, indeed, the day when an autonomous car service is favored, because the AI is much more polite.
+Imagine, indeed, the day when an autonomous car service is favored because the AI is much more polite.

 Artificial intelligence is set to analyze interpersonal relationships and human rituals in order to understand how to make people feel comfortable.
-The future of the technology lies in how successfully it can address real human issues.
+The future of technology lies in how successfully it can address real human issues.

 Expanding our hyper-mobile society

 Developing our mobility is key – whether that’s traveling to see our families, or if reaching out to our business partners on another continent.
-Despite all advancements in technologies, human connection and interaction remain key in maintaining meaningful connections.
+Despite all advancements in technology, human connection and interaction remain key in maintaining meaningful connections.

 Mobile technologies are enabling us to scan reality into virtual reality and create highly realistic representations of ourselves.
-We can then use those representations interact effectively and personally with others across large expanses.
+We can then use those representations to interact effectively and personally with others across large expanses.

 5K displays and mixed reality headsets are letting us connect with one another in virtual spaces.
 In industries like healthcare, these technologies empower patients, their families and caregivers to become full, active participants without being at the same location.
-Meanwhile, autonomous vehicles, and mobile-enabling technologies are helping us travel physical distances more easily, as well as having goods and services delivered to us as part of an on-demand economy.
+Meanwhile, autonomous vehicle and mobile-enabling technologies are helping us travel physical distances more easily, as well as having goods and services delivered to us as part of an on-demand economy.

 A hyper-mobile future is one which fosters meaningful connections by creating a more diverse, equal and interconnected society, with services and experiences made more accessible for everybody.

-In the coming weeks, we’ll be sharing detailed break-downs of each of the trends identified above, as well as our methodology of research and reporting.
+In the coming weeks, we’ll be sharing detailed breakdowns of each of the trends identified above, as well as our methodology of research and reporting.
 If you want to download the full report, get in touch with us.